DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 inset_text:
   applications-open:
     text: |-
-      <p>Applications for the <a href="https://get-a-teacher-relocation-payment.education.gov.uk">international relocation payment (IRP)</a> are now closed.
+      <p>Applications for the international relocation payment (IRP) are now closed.
 You can express your interest in the IRP by emailing us at IRP.ExpressInterest@education.gov.uk.
 We'll email you when applications reopen in autumn 2024.</p>

       <h3>Changes to eligibility and payment</h3>